yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

 ### Building a plugin

-A specific of Go plugins, is that they need to be built using exactly the same Tyk binary as the one to be installed.
+A specific of Go plugins is that they need to be built using exactly the same Tyk binary as the one to be installed.
 In order to make it work, we provide a special docker image, which we internally use for building our official binaries too.

 Just mount your plugin directory to the `/go/src/plugin-build` image location, and specify your Tyk version via a docker tag.
 The final argument is the plugin name.
 For the example command below, if run from the same directory as your plugin code, this will build a plugin named `post.so`, for Tyk Gateway 2.9.0: